 The Clinic at the Mall in Uganda provides accessible, high quality and personalized healthcare services to families in Kampala and beyond.
 It is a unique one-stop medical care facility that promotes the health and wellbeing of the patients by not only providing accessible high-quality care, but also by engaging them under their own care as well.

-Since high quality, and personalized care were at the heart of Dr. Mutema’s vision, she entrusted the responsibility of making this care accessible to her patients to Manipal Asia Radiology Group (MHRG), which is now Manipal Hospitals Radiology Group (MHRG).
+Since high quality, and personalized care were at the heart of Dr. Mutema’s vision, she entrusted the responsibility of making this care accessible to her patients to Columbia Asia Radiology Group (CARG), which is now Manipal Hospitals Radiology Group (MHRG).